 An abscess is a pus-filled pocket when bacteria enter the skin through a cut or a scratch, they localize and start multiplying.
 An infection involving a hair follicle may also result in a boil, or a furuncle.

 The body’s defense mechanism – the immune system – fights these invaders.
 The battle leaves many dead cells – bacterial and tissue – along with liquid that has oozed out of the surrounding blood vessels.
 As the tissue dies, it creates a cavity.
 The “pus” fills the cavity and causes a lump-like structure.

 The lumps are usually tender to touch and very painful.
 Treatment is through antibiotics.

 When a blood vessel ruptures due to a trauma injury, blood leaks out into the tissues where it accumulates, causing what is known as hematoma.
 The formation of a lump is often a result of an associated inflammatory response – pain, swelling and redness.

 Other conditions like certain medications, diseases, pregnancy, menstruation, labor, etc. may also cause hematomas.

 Most hematomas naturally resolve with time.
 If the trauma is severe, there may be widespread internal bleeding and damage that may require medical intervention.

 Splenomegaly is a condition in which your spleen becomes enlarged as a result of an underlying condition like liver disease, infections, or blood cancers.
 The enlarged spleen bulges out and can be felt as a lump on the upper quadrant of the abdomen.

-The first step is to assess why the spleen is enlarged and then to coordinate an appropriate treatment.
+The first step is to assess why the spleen is enlarged through a spleen MRI and then to coordinate an appropriate treatment.